edgelesssys/ego/README.md

 * The [EGo documentation](https://docs.edgeless.systems/ego) covers building, signing, running, and debugging confidential apps.
 * The [EGo API](https://pkg.go.dev/github.com/edgelesssys/ego) provides access to *remote attestation* and *sealing* to your confidential app at runtime.

+## Beyond EGo

+* Use [MarbleRun](https://github.com/edgelesssys/marblerun) to create distributed EGo applications and run them on Kubernetes.
+* Use [EStore](https://github.com/edgelesssys/estore) to securely persist your application's data.
+* Not only using Go?
+Check out [Contrast](https://github.com/edgelesssys/contrast) to run your confidential containers on Kubernetes.

 ## Community & help